Skip to the main content.

 How much safer is a car with airbags?

-Yes, an airbag can cause injuries such as concussions, brain swelling, and bruising, which can lead to loss of consciousness.
-Eye injuries are also a risk due to the impact of the inflating airbag.
+Yes, an airbag can potentially cause concussions, brain swelling, and bruising upon impact, especially for those seated close to the airbag deployment area.
+These injuries may result in temporary loss of consciousness, and eye injuries are also possible due to the force of the inflating airbag.

 Get Help Today